-Travel down the back roads inside Denton County and you’ll find Texas Tulips ready and waiting for visitors.
-Located in the small town of Pilot Point, it’s a charming location, and a MUST visit this Spring and next.
+Travel down the back roads inside Denton County and you’ll find the original location of Texas Tulips ready and waiting for visitors.
+Located in the small town of Pilot Point, it’s a charming location north of Dallas and a MUST visit this Spring and next.

 As with many farms, this one has a personal story.

 Pieter Koeman runs Texas Tulips, but it’s beginnings really do stem from his childhood and growing up in The Netherlands.
 It’s there where his parents, Piet & Afra Koeman, started a horticultural farm and specialized in tulips.
 While his father has now passed away, Pieter carried on the legacy when he moved to the Dallas/Ft Worth area with his own family.